wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial-Integration.md

 In case you want to block an active registration, unblock a blocked one, or remove the registration completely, you can do so by calling our APIs.

-To block or unblock the registration, you can call:
+To block the registration, you can call:

 ```sh
 curl -X 'PUT' \